Skip to Content

 Pumpkin-Shaped Bagels

-Halloween breakfast would be so much fun if it was Pumpkin-Shaped Bagels.
+This list isn’t all dessert recipes.
+We have these savory Pumpkin-Shaped Bagels, which would be perfect to serve first thing on Halloween morning.
 If your bagel shop isn’t serving anything like this, rest assured that you can make them at home with ease.

 This recipe uses 2 Ingredient Dough, which is super simple.
 It uses self-rising flour, so you don’t have to wait for the dough to rise or proof before using it.

 If you like these cute Halloween treats, and think they would be perfect for your Halloween gathering, but you don’t have time to make them, it’s okay.
-You can simply purchase Halloween treats, like the adorable Halloween sugar cookies in the image above.
-Those can be purchased here.
+You can simply purchase Halloween treats, like the creepy fingers lollipops above, at the following stores online:

 Check out the links below for our favorite places to buy Halloween treats online.

-Keep in mind that if you do order online, you can often choose curbside or in store pickup to avoid shipping costs.
+Keep in mind that if you do order online, you’ll want to be mindful of a minimum cart total to qualify for free shipping.
+You can often choose curbside or in store pickup to avoid shipping costs.

-Which of these Spooky Halloween Treats will you try first?
+Which of these Halloween Treats Recipes will you try first?
+Let us know in the comments.